 She started cruising from the spring of 1989 onwards in charter for the German based company Jahn Reisen, who also oversaw the building of the ship.
 Mar Lines itself is a company that specializes on transport services in the Mediterranean and cruising is not their main objective.
 From 1991 onwards, the ship was chartered by the Bremen-based company Plantours & Partner.
 During especially the first decade of the new millennium, the ship regularly changed ownership.
 In may of 2001, her owners were named Vistamar Canaris, based at Tenerife, but this changed in april 2006 to Nitero Shipping Company of Malta, changing flags but not owner in august of that same year to St.Vincent & The Grenadines. few months later, the flag stayed the same with homeport Kingston, but the owners were now listed as Ellevi Shipping Srl., changing flags but not ownership in june of 2007 to Italy, homeported in Venice.
 All those years, Vistamar kept sailing for Plantours & Partners in particular, but she also made several sailing for the company Seetours (also German) and a company from Bavaria.

 Since june 2012, Vistamar is sold to Orient Queen Shipping Limited from Hamburg, Germany and she was renamed Orient Queen II for them.
-She now sails for the Lebanese company Abou Merhi Cruises, mostly in the Mediterranean Sea.
+She then started sailing for the Lebanese company Abou Merhi Cruises, mostly in the Mediterranean Sea out of Beirut.